 Jump to topic

-Flakka is a highly addictive and dangerous drug, otherwise known as alpha-PVP (alpha-pyrrolidinovalerophenone.)
-The drug is also illegal; it is classified as a Schedule 1 synthetic drug by the U.D.
-DEA.
+Flakka is a highly addictive and dangerous drug, otherwise known as alpha-PVP (alpha-pyrrolidinopentiophenone.)
+It is an amphetamine-like stimulant that belongs to the cathinone drug class.
+Cathinones are man-made, or synthetic drugs containing cathinone, a naturally occurring stimulant found in the khat plant.
+Flakka is illegal; it is classified as a Schedule 1 synthetic drug by the U.S. Drug Enforcement Administration (DEA).

 Flakka originally became popular as a new synthetic drug in South Florida with people looking for a cheap high.
 Flakka is the latest in a selection of synthetic drugs used in the United States.
 The illegal substance can sell on the streets for as little as five dollars a hit.